Extra crispy potato latkes are great plain or served with applesauce, ketchup, or sour cream and chives. Your new favorite side dish!

 Potato latkes take me back to Friday Fish Fries in Milwaukee.

 I waitressed to have extra money to spend on clothes which I wore to my real job at an investment company.
-That company got bought out in 2004 due to “ethical issues” by a bank that is now constantly in the news for “ethical issues.”
+I mostly worked Friday nights and Sunday mornings, and Friday nights in Milwaukee mean one thing: Fish fries.

 I loved the latkes because they were something a little different: Crispy circles of joy.
 We always served them with 1-ounce cups of applesauce.
 I love them with ketchup too or with pulled pork (scroll down and you'll see what I mean).

 Potato Latkes are super simple to make, too.